Our carbon manifesto

 Carbon is a complex topic, particularly due to its integration into an unregulated market.
 Its exploitation through carbon credits can be both virtuous and vicious, depending on how it is used.
 It is, therefore, essential to understand the main aspects of carbon, its ins and outs, and determine its legal and ethical framework.

 Forests play a major ecological role in maintaining the planet’s balance as they recycle carbon.
 Throughout their lives, trees draw carbon from the atmosphere during photosynthesis and store it in their trunks, branches, roots, leaves and biomass (in the litter and the soil).
-Once the trees are harvested, the duration of carbon storage in the resulting products varies significantly, depending on wood quality and intended use.
+Once the trees are cut, the duration of carbon storage in the resulting products varies significantly, depending on wood quality and intended use.
 For example, using wood for energy or paper production results in the rapid release of stored carbon.
 Whereas using it as timber maintains carbon storage for several decades or even centuries, and helps avoid using polluting materials such as plastic, concrete or metal.

 In recent years, carbon credits have been promoted as a miracle solution to the climate crisis.
 This includes emissions quotas, voluntary carbon offsetting, and achieving carbon neutrality.
 The commendable idea behind this approach is to leverage carbon, and therefore carbon credits, as a powerful financing tool for ecosystems.
 Unfortunately, in the meantime, a less virtuous market has emerged, characterised by dishonest practices with its share of scams, greenwashing, and even "treewashing".